-As per provision no. 7.5 and 12.25 of SEBI Master Circular on Mutual Fund dated June 27, 2024 Mutual Funds are allowed to trade in derivatives Mutual Funds can trade in index futures, index options, stock options and stock futures contracts.
+As per provision 7.5 of SEBI Master Circular on Mutual Funds dated June 27, 2024, Mutual Funds are allowed to trade in derivatives Mutual Funds can trade in index futures, index options, stock options and stock futures contracts.
 Earlier Mutual Funds were only allowed to use derivatives for hedging and portfolio balancing.